-If your device has physical damage, check with the device manufacturer.
+If your device has physical damage, check with the manufacturer.
 Some manufacturers may exchange or repair your device.
-Or, if you have an AT&T Pre-Owned device that you bought online from us and have a cosmetic blemish, it might be covered.
+Or, if you have an AT&T Pre-Owned device that you bought online from us, and it has a cosmetic blemish, it might be covered.

-Otherwise, if your device has any of these damages, it won’t be covered by the manufacturer’s warranty.
+Otherwise, if your device has any of these types of damage, it won’t be covered by the manufacturer’s warranty.
 If you return a device with any of these signs, we’ll charge you the total sales price of the replacement device.
 Plus, we’ll return your damaged device to you.
 See physical damage examples (PDF, 357KB)

 If your device has liquid damage, check with the device manufacturer.
 Some

 manufacturers may exchange or repair your device.
 Otherwise, the manufacturer’s

 Have an Apple® device?
 Go to Apple Support.
 Liquid damage to iPhones or iPods isn‘t covered by warranty.
 We don’t support warranty exchange of Apple products.